Dogfight: Falklands War

-The Falklands War began on April 2, 1982, when Argentina invaded the Falkland islands, and then the island of South Georgia and the South Sandwich Islands, which were small disputed dependencies.
-Because Britain had no military bases nearby and few aircraft carriers, the Argentinians did not expect a response from Britain.
-On April 5, the British sent carriers to the Falklands with Sea Harrier 'Jump-jets' on board.
+The Falklands War began on 2 April 1982, when Argentina invaded the Falkland Islands, and then the island of South Georgia and the South Sandwich Islands, which were small disputed dependencies.
+Because the United Kingdom had no military bases nearby and few aircraft carriers, the Argentinians did not expect a response from the UK.
+On 5 April, the British sent carriers to the Falklands with Sea Harrier 'Jump-jets' on board.
 The Harrier was originally designed as a ground-attack plane, and was not equipped for dogfighting, so the aircraft had to undergo many modifications and the pilots given extra training.

 The Argentinians had superior numbers, but their forces mainly consisted of older jets from the 1960s, such as Dassault Mirage IIIs and Israeli Daggers.
-The Argentinians were also handicapped by the long distance from mainland airfields and a lack of refuelling tankers.
+The Argentinians were also handicapped by the long distance from mainland airfields and a lack of refueling tankers.
 Neither side was ready for war, but both prepared all through April as diplomacy failed.
-The fighting started on May 1, and was to become the largest naval and air conflict since World War II.
-By the end of the war, Argentina lost 20 fighters in dogfights, while Britain lost two Sea Harrier to ground fire.
+The fighting started on 1 May, and was to become the largest naval and air conflict since World War II.
+By the end of the war, Argentina lost 20 fighters in dogfights, while the UK lost two Sea Harriers to ground fire.
 The Americans supplied late model Sidewinder missiles to the British; this and the analysis of French Mirage combat tactics made the difference.
-As of March 2019 David Morgan was the last British pilot to have fought a dogfight when he downed two Argentinian jets on June 8, 1982.
+As of March 2019 David Morgan was the last British pilot to have fought a dogfight when he downed two Argentinian jets on 8 June 1982.

 Iran–Iraq War and helicopter dogfight

 In the Iran–Iraq War of 1980–1988, many dogfights occurred between the Iranian Air Force (IRIAF) and Iraqi Air Force.
-During the early years of the war, the IRIAF enjoyed air superiority (see for example Operation Sultan 10 and Operation Morvarid); however, by the end of the war, the Iranian Air Force had lost its superiority due to their increasingly outdated equipment and the lack of spare parts for their US-made aircraft.
+During the early years of the war, the IRIAF enjoyed air superiority (see for example Operation Sultan 10 and Operation Morvarid); however, by the end of the war and partly due to embargoes, the Iranian Air Force had lost its superiority due to their increasingly outdated equipment and the lack of spare parts for their US-made aircraft.
 Iraq, meanwhile, continued to introduce new French and Soviet weapons into its air force.

-The Iran–Iraq War also saw the worlds only confirmed helicopter dogfights, with Iranian Army Aviation's AH-1J Internationals (usually the TOW-capable ones) entering combat mostly against Iraqi Army Air Corps' Mil Mi-24 Hind gunships and HOT-armed Aérospatiale Gazelles.
+The Iran–Iraq War also saw the world's only confirmed helicopter dogfights, with Iranian Army Aviation's AH-1J Internationals (usually the TOW-capable ones) entering combat mostly against Iraqi Army Air Corps' Mil Mi-24 Hind gunships and HOT-armed Aérospatiale Gazelles.
 The Hinds proved faster and more robust, while the AH-1Js were more agile.
 The results of the skirmishes are disputed.
 There were also engagements between Iranian AH-1Js and Iraqi fixed-wing aircraft: using their 20 mm cannon, the AH-1Js scored three confirmed kills against MiG-21s, claimed an Su-20, and shared in the destruction of a MiG-23.